Torsion function on character varieties: Introduction

-This paper is organized as follows, in Section 1 we give the basics about character varieties that will be used along this work, in Section 2 we give an overview of the Culler-Shalen theory and present the tree-theoretical arguments that lead to the results of this article, in Section 3 we review some various definition of the Reidemeister torsion, in Section 4 we define the torsion function, in Section 5 we present a proof of Theorem \ref{acyclic finite} with a series of examples, and in Section 6 we prove Theorem \ref{acyclic ideal}.
+This paper is organized as follows, in Section \ref{sec:1} we give the basics about character varieties that will be used along this work, in Section \ref{tree} we give an overview of the Culler-Shalen theory and present the tree-theoretical arguments that lead to the results of this article, in Section \ref{Reidem} we review some various definitions of the Reidemeister torsion, and we define the torsion function.
+Then in Section \ref{sec:Finite} we prove Theorem \ref{acyclic finite} and compute a series of examples, and in Section \ref{sec:Ideal} we prove Theorem \ref{acyclic ideal}.

-\subsection{Acknowledgement}
+\subsubsection{Acknowledgement}

-This work his part of the author's PhD dissertation.
-He has benefited of a constant support from his advisor Julien March\'e, and thanks him for his time and help.
+This work is part of the author's PhD dissertation, which has been conducted in Sorbonne-Universit\'e, Institut de Math\'ematiques de Jussieu -- Paris Rive Gauche.
+The author has benefited of a constant support from his advisor Julien March\'e, and thanks him for his time and help.
 He thanks Teruaki Kitano and Joan Porti for having suggested to study the acyclic torsion, and for sharing with him helpful advices on the topic.
+Finally, we thank the anonymous referees for their numerous remarks and comments that have contributed to improve the writing of the paper.
+In particular, comments of an anonymous referee on a previous version of this manuscript have led to a complete rewriting of Lemma \ref{lem:NonSplit} and of Subsection \ref{non-split case}.
+We thank him/her for that.